aberba/hubtel-d/README.md

 > ## Alert!
 > This API was not fully implemented to support all Mpower API functionality
 > since the Mpower Payments platform was discontinued during development.
-I recommend you check out [hubtel-d](https://github.com/aberba/hubtel)
+I recommend you check out [Hubtels's unofficial D API](https://github.com/aberba/hubtel)

 This was an unofficial Mpower Payments API for [D](https://dlang.org).